Milk between R$7 and R$10 attracts consumers' attention and generates memes; see reasons for discharge | agribusiness

 - the effects of the La Ninã phenomenon, especially at the end of last year and beginning of this year;

-THE La Niña is a weather phenomenon what happens when there is a cooling of the waters of the Pacific Ocean, affecting South America and, in the case of Brazil, decreasing the rains in the South and increasing them in the Center-Northaccording to the agrometeorologist and director of the consultancy AgroClima, Marco Antônio dos Santos explained to the g1 in January.
+THE La Niña is a weather phenomenon what happens when there is a cooling of the waters of the Pacific Ocean, affecting South America and, in the case of Brazil, decreasing the rains in the South and increasing them in the Center-Northaccording to the agrometeorologist and director of the AgroClima consultancy, Marco Antônio dos Santos explained to the g1 in January.

 The event, which usually occurs interspersed with El Niñoalready is in its second year in a rowsurprising producers hoping to recover from the 2021 drought.